E-Gentleman/MrHyde-Selfbot/README.md

 Mr. Hyde is a Discord selfbot (bot running on your user account) bringing you some usefull features:
  - **Spy**: track all messages / updates from a list of users (desktop notifications support)
- - **MessageBin**: Store created/edited/deleted messages from users in spy list
+ - **MessageBin**: Store created/edited/deleted messages from mentions and users in spy list
  - **Notifier**: Get notified when a message contains certains words
  - **[WIP] Analytics**: store all presence activities and related players for your own analytics purposes
  - **[WIP] Infos**: get a guild infos and what you're allowed to perform on it